 - Profile on the EUI website

-George Papaconstantinou has served government at the highest level, as cabinet minister, member of parliament and MEP.
-As Greece’s Finance Minister and subsequently Minister of Environment and Energy, he guided implementation of an ambitious and wide-ranging governance reform programme relating to budget and revenue processes, market liberalisation, as well as to publicly owned corporations and the divestment of state assets.
+economy at the School of Transnational Governance of the European University Institute and Director of the School’s executive education programme.
+He is an economist by training, with a Ph.D. from the London School of Economics.
+He has served government at the highest level, as cabinet minister, member of the Greek parliament and MEP.
+As Greece’s Finance Minister and subsequently Minister of Environment and Energy, he guided implementation of an ambitious and wide-ranging governance reform programme relating to budget and revenue processes, market liberalisation, as well as to publicly owned corporations and the divestment of state assets, as well as for the transition to clean energy and a green economy.
 In the earlier part of his career, he was a senior economist at the OECD, subsequently served in a policy advisory capacity for the Greek government, was a Board member of the largest telecoms company in Greece, taught at the Athens University of Economics and Business and consulted for the European Commission and international think-tanks.
 Since leaving public office, his work has focused on economic and financial policy-related analysis and governance issues.
-He has recently published Game Over: The Inside Story of the Greek Crisis.
-At the School of Transnational Governance, and in collaboration with the Robert Schuman Centre for Advanced Studies, Prof. Papaconstantinou will be leading the Transformation of Global Governance project, a major research and policy analysis endeavour initiated by the EUI.
-Its aim is to decipher the transformation of global governance underway in a series of fields and to assess the effectiveness of the emerging global governance arrangements.
+He has recently published Whatever It Takes: The Battle for Post-Crisis Europe.

 Adrien Bradley is Research Associate for the Tommaso Padoa-Schioppa Chair.
 He holds Master’s degrees in International Relations and European Affairs, as well as a Bachelor’s degree in Japanese language and Culture.
 His research interests include the challenges of global governance and international politics, politics in the EU, France, the US and Japan, as well as energy issues.